Slavic Languages & Literatures

 UKR 498: Problems in Ukrainian Literature

-Critical survey of major works in Ukrainian literature from the beginnings to the modern period in light of their historical and cultural background; lectures and readings in English.
-The course focuses on major works in Ukrainian literature of the twentieth and twenty-first centuries.
-Among the authors included in the readings are Lesia Ukrainka, Olha Kobylianska, Pavlo Tychyna, Mykola Khvyliovyi, Valerian Pidmohylnyi, Iryna Vilde, Vasyl Barka, Oleksandr Dovzhenko, Askold Melnychuk, Yuri Andrukhovych, Oksana Zabuzhko, Marianna Kiyanovska, and Oleksandr Averbuch.
-The concluding topic will explore contemporary war literature in Ukraine.
+The course focuses on major works in Ukrainian literature of the twentieth and twenty-first centuries, emphasizing its multi-national and multi-cultural dimensions.
+Among the authors included in the readings are Lesia Ukrainka, Olha Kobylianska, Pavlo Tychyna, Mykola Khvyliovyi, Isaac Babel, Leib Kvitko, Oleksandr Dovzhenko, Yuri Andrukhovych, Oksana Zabuzhko, and Askold Melnychuk.
+Contemporary war literature in Ukraine is one of the major topics.
 The main theoretical concepts of the course include modernism, socialist realism, postmodernism, postcolonialism, decolonization, identity, and trauma.
 No knowledge of Ukrainian required.
 All readings available in English.

 See Schedule